By Pragyansharma Polavarapu

 broadcas radio signals to earth.

-section of Telugu language works of great excellence.
-We had national and
+Telugu language works of great excellence.
+We had national and international

 Now surfing is a big international